jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 ### Clothing & Armor

 Pick the clothing or armor your character is wearing from their inventory.
-If you want to bring more than one outfit—such as a change of clothes, a disguise, or backup armor—you’ll need to include it in your **item loadout** (below).
+If you want to bring more than one outfit-such as a change of clothes, a disguise, or backup armor-you’ll need to include it in your **item loadout** (below).

 Your choice of clothing and armor can influence your position: fancy attire might improve your effect at a noble’s ball, while traveling gear might put you in a worse position when trying to pass as a courtier.